michel1991/ocp-java-11/lambda/md/README.md

 * F. Static variables can be effectively final.

 Effectively final refers to local variables whose value is not changed after it is set.
 For this reason, option A is correct, and options E and F are incorrect.
-Options B and C are correct, as lambda expressions can access final and effectively final variables.
+Options B and C are correct,
+as lambda expressions can access final and effectively final variables.
 Option D is also correct and is a common test for effectively final variables.

+##### Which are true statements about referencing variables from a lambda?
+(Choose two.)
+* A. Instance and static variables can be used regardless of whether effectively final.
+* B. Instance and local variables can be used regardless of whether effectively final.
+* C. Instance variables and method parameters must be effectively final to be used.
+* D. Local variables and method parameters must be effectively final to be used.
+* E. Local and static variables can be used regardless of whether effectively final.
+* F. Method parameters and static variables can be used regardless of whether effectively final.

+A lambda can reference any instance variable, static variable, or lambda parameter that is in scope, making option A correct.
+Lambdas require local variables and method parameters to be effectively final in order to use them, making option D the other correct answer.

-### Which of the following are valid lambdas that can be assigned to a variable of type Consumer<String>?
+#### Which of the following are valid lambdasthat can be assigned
+#### to a variable of type Consumer<String>?
 (Choose all that apply.)
 * A. s -> System.out.println(s)
 * B. final s -> System.out.println(s)
 * C. var s -> System.out.println(s)